Cosmological perturbation effects on gravitational-wave luminosity distance estimates: Gravitational waves propagation in the perturbed universe

 In particular, following the prescription defined in the previous subsection, we can divide the contributions to Eq.~\eqref{eq:obsgw25} in three parts

 where $ \bar \p_{\perp i} \Delta x_{\perp}^i= \bar \p_{\perp i} \delta x_{\perp}^i$ and $\Perp^i_{i}=2$.
 Then to the lowest order we have (see also~\cite{Laguna:2009re})

 where $\Q$ is constant along the null geodesic.
-Here $\Q$ is determined by the local wave-zone source solution and contains all the physical information on the spiralling binary\footnote{The physical meaning of $\Q$ is the same as \cite{Laguna:2009re}.
-However, in this paper, $\Q$ is defined directly in the observed frame $\bar{x}^\mu=(\bar \eta,\; \bar {\bf x})$ and, in \cite{Laguna:2009re}, with a unperturbed background metric.}.
+Here $\Q$ is determined by the local wave-zone source solution and contains all the physical information on the spiralling binary\footnote{The physical meaning of $\Q$ is not the same as \cite{Laguna:2009re}.
+Indeed, in this paper, $\Q$ is defined directly in the observed frame $\bar{x}^\mu=(\bar \eta,\; \bar {\bf x})$ and, in \cite{Laguna:2009re}, with a unperturbed background metric.}.
 At the receiving location it is given by the same solution evaluated at the retarded time.
-With this result, we can finally write \footnote{To obtain Eq.~\eqref{GW-6}, we made use of Eq.\ (\ref{Projection2}) and }
+With this result, using Eq.\ (\ref{Projection2}) and